 Stair steppers were very popular a short while ago and everyone had them.
 They give a good cardio workout and really work those legs.
 After all, climbing stairs is hard and that is what the stair stepper emulates.
 They are still made everywhere but have different names like stair climber or fitness stepper.
+A popular piece of cardio equipment found in gyms and fitness centers worldwide is the Stairmaster.
 Here we’ll compare them along with the treadmill.

 Treadmill – These cost a bit more than stair steppers.
 But like them they come in a wide range of prices.
 You could find a manual treadmill with a small belt and no features for around $200.
 All you would be able to do with it is walk and not very well or far but it’s still a treadmill.
 We advise spending $1,000+ to get a good motorized one that will last from walking phase to running.

 Stair stepper – These can range from 2 steps of a mini stepper and not much else for around $100 to escalator type machines for $3,000.
 Then you’ve got everything in between, they’re like treadmills like that.
 It’s when you start getting motorized and having a console to make measurements as you go that you start to see price increases so you have to determine which you want to go for.

 Treadmill – These never do well in this category, it’s not as bad as running outside because of the bouncy deck but there’s still impact.
 You can get overuse injuries from treadmills like shin splints but you have to run quite frequently and long distances to start suffering from those.
 Most cardio machines have very little impact but that can’t be said of the treadmill.